cdgz/es-replication/README.md

 ### Listen and forward

-Listen to websockets and forward changes to remote cluster: install fluentd daemon and 3 plugins plugins from `src/` on every Elastic node; launch fluentd daemon with below configuration file (replace `REMOTE_*` with your values):
+Listen to websockets and forward changes to remote cluster: install fluentd daemon and 3 plugins plugins from `src/` on every Elastic node (check `src/README.md` for dependencies).
+Finally, launch fluentd daemon with below configuration file (replace `REMOTE_*` with your values):

 	<source>
 	  type emwebsocket